 The Internet humor piece variously entitled “The L.A.
 Math Proficiency Test” or “The City of

-Over time it has gone through some changes, notably the inclusion of
+Over time the “exam” has gone through some changes, notably the inclusion of

 Obvious humor or not, the “test” has landed a number of educators into trouble over the years.
 The Canadian National Post reported that a teacher at the Juniper School in Thompson, Manitoba, was suspended from her duties in

 A Manitoba school district has barred a Grade 8 instructor from classroom teaching for a year after she distributed a math quiz that used pimps and cocaine trafficking to illustrate questions of arithmetic.

 The 10-question quiz asked how much Willie would make for stealing a number of luxury cars, the distance a thief could travel on a stolen skateboard before he gets “whacked,” and how many “tricks” a day three prostitutes must turn to support their pimp Rufus’s cocaine habit.